johan--/BenTickets/README.md

 UPDATE: 'To:' for the post to registerUser search for - <pre> to: "name@name.com", </pre>

-UPDATE : app.js look for all instances of ADD TOKEN HERE and update with your token

 Update email triggers for customer notification links (Email/Twitter) to point to your site